 - Throughout the nineteenth and early twentieth century, other countries also adopted the gold standard.
 They set their currency at a certain level against gold.
 Exchange rates were very stable and only moved after an agreed adjustment.

-- American Express could print travellers cheque and say exactly how much foreign currency it would buy.
+- American Express could print travellers' cheques and say exactly how much foreign currency it would buy.

 Advantage of Gold Standard